-- The Transformation and Change question set doesn't yet support external benchmarks, priorities and strengths, micro courses, and articles.
+- The Transformation and Change question set doesn't yet support external benchmarks, focus areas and strengths, micro courses, and articles.

 - The Company Questions set doesn't support creation of subdrivers.

 - The Company Questions and COVID-19 question sets don't have a main score.

 - Deleting a question doesn't delete historical data from that question.
 The historical data gradually drops out of the current dashboard, as more scores fall out of the visibility window during each survey round.